 The last date in the fall semester that written exams will be given in November 15, and the last day of the spring semester is April 10.
 No exams will be given over the summer.

-The final stage of the program is the submission of a creative dissertation that makes an original, substantial and publishable contribution to creative literature: a book of poems, a novel, a collection of short stories.
+The dissertation is a book-length manuscript that makes an original and substantial contribution to creative literature: a book of poems, a novel, a collection of short stories.
+In addition, students must complete a critical component of the dissertation of 60 pages or more.
+Its substance, style, and format must meet professional standards of research.
 Upon submission of an acceptable manuscript and a successful oral defense, the student will be awarded the Ph.D.